 In addition to the recommended best Canon SL2 lenses, each section will have additional options for lower or higher price ranges.

-Every photographer will be able to get something they'd want in their camera bag.
+Every photographer will be able to get something they'd want to shoot with in their camera bag.
 Bear in mind that the proposed lenses are the same for other Canon EOS Rebel cameras.

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM